belafarinrod/LazyAss/readme.md

 ## v0.3
 - add feature to remove existing notifications when unlocking the phone
 ## v0.4
-adds field for the next notification time
+- adds field for the next notification time
+## v0.5
+- adds countdown to next notification and binding for isRegistered Field